Tater Tot Chaat Recipe

 Storage Suggestions

-If you are making homemade tater tots, then you can store them in an air-tight container in the refrigerator for about 3 to 4 days.
+If you are making homemade tater tots, you can store them in an air-tight container in the refrigerator for about 3 to 4 days.

 You Might Also Like